huidr/notes/fundamentals.md

 ### Objects

-The general syntax of a class definition looks like:
+The syntax of class definition looks like:

 ```python
 class ClassName: